Sindri-Labs/sindri-resources/reference_code/README.md

 # Setup
-You will need a Forge API key in order to run the scripts.
+You will need a Sindri API key in order to run the scripts.
 The Sindri Docs explain [how to obtain your API key](https://sindri-labs.github.io/docs/forge/using-forge/access-management/#api-authentication).

 You can then either set the `SINDRI_API_KEY` environment variable with your API key.
 Alternatively, you may modify the value of the `API_KEY` global variable in the below scripts before running them.